scuzzydude/asimov/asimov.md

 It was a strange and subdued game, everyone on the court and good portion of the people in the arena idolized or admired Kobe, even if only as a basketball villain.
 There was a dark moment of silence before the game, and it was obvious that both teams were disturbed.
 Russ gave it his all, but I really don't remember much about the game.
 In my mind the entire game was played in the darkened arena at the beginning, players lined up and heads hung low.
 It was the last time I saw James Harden in person, he was there, but he didn't play.
 The Rockets lost and that was just the beginning of a very, very bad year.

-In human terms, I have nothing but sympathy for James Harden on that day, a child of Los Angeles who would have come of age in basketball during the time of Kobe and an L.A. three-peat, just as I had *The Dream* when I feel in love with the game.
+In human terms, I have nothing but sympathy for James Harden on that day, a child of Los Angeles who would have come of age in basketball during the time of Kobe and an L.A. three-peat, just as I had *The Dream* when I fell in love with the game.
 A young Harden had faced Kobe in his absolute prime.
 I've already recounted the day one of my childhood heroes died, a man I had met only once, and it was one of the worst days of my life.

 As far as *Mamba Mentality* goes....